A LIFE OF ADVENTURE

 Making a career out of mountain exploration is a serendipitous business.
 For Stephen Venables success has come from seizing opportunities, combining different talents, following unexpected trails.
 An early intoxication with the theatre led eventually, via mountains, to success as a public speaker.
 Half-formed ambitions to write were eventually fulfilled with several successful travel books and frequent commissions from national newspapers.
 Art studies at school honed the visual awareness vital to taking the exciting photographs which illustrate his articles, books and public presentations.

 Success on Everest in 1988 opened doors.
 It gave Venables the kudos to engage with bigger audiences and to make his first presentations to the business community.
-It led to film work for television and, most recently, on the IMAX movie “Shackleton’s Antarctic Adventure”.
+It led to film work for television and on the IMAX movie “Shackleton’s Antarctic Adventure”.
+More recently, his collaboration with the world famous yachtsman Skip Novak has resulted in a series of polar expeditions aboard Pelagic Australis.
 By striving to look over new horizons, develop new skills, work with new teams and, above, continue learning, Stephen Venables has maintained the vitality and enthusiasm with which he inspires his audience.

 EVEREST – THE PEAK OF SUCCESS